jessesquires/jessesquires.com/projects.md

 ### Swift Unwrapped

 I co-host the [Swift Unwrapped](https://spec.fm/podcasts/swift-unwrapped) podcast with my good friend, [JP Simard](https://www.jpsim.com).
 We started this podcast in February 2017 and continue to publish new episodes.
+We have welcomed a number of guests to our show, including members of the [Swift Core Team](https://swift.org/community/#community-structure).
+We were even mentioned on the official Swift [blog post announcing the Swift 5.1 release](https://swift.org/blog/swift-5-1-released/).

 ### Swift Weekly Brief